sowcow/blog/content/posts/genre-change.md

 And the reversal of a kind is there.

 The turn was crowned by the Chaplin's A Days Pleasure.
-It is fun, smart and has just enough depth.
+It is fun, more than smart and has just enough depth.
 The depth is created by different axes and different freedom.

 # Abstract